interfect/interfect.github.io/posts/003-Meshnet-Captive-Portal.md

 # Meshnet Captive Portal

-As a Meshnet Enthusiast, I've grabbed a couple of WiFi routers (including a nice Ubiquiti Nanostation that can happily live outside) and built myself a corner of the [fc00 cjdns meshnet](https://www.fc00.org/).
+As a Meshnet Enthusiast, I've grabbed a couple of WiFi routers (including a nice Ubiquiti Nanostation that can happily live outside) and built myself a corner of the [fc00 cjdns meshnet](https://www.fc00.org/), also known as Hyperboria.
 The design goals were:

 * Anyone should be able to come by and connect and get access to the meshnet, without installing anything.
 * Nobody should be able to get access to the Internet in such a way that their actions might reflect poorly on me.